Tung oil

 Tung oil or China wood oil is a drying oil obtained by pressing the seed from the nut of the tung tree (Vernicia fordii).
 Tung oil hardens upon exposure to air (through polymerization), and the resulting coating is transparent and has a deep, almost wet look.
 Used mostly for finishing and protecting wood, after numerous coats, the finish can even look plastic-like.
 Related drying oils include linseed, safflower, poppy, and soybean oils.
 Raw tung oil tends to dry to a fine, wrinkled finish.
 This property was used to make wrinkle finishes, usually by adding excess cobalt drier.
 To prevent wrinkling, the oil is heated to gas-proof it (also known as "boiled").

-"Tung oil finish" is often used by paint and varnish manufacturers as a generic name for any wood-finishing product that contains the real tung oil or provides a finish that resembles the finish obtained with tung oil.
+Products marketed as "tung oil finish" are not necessarily pure tung oil.
+The term is also used for oil-varnish blends and wiping varnishes, which are chemically distinct from pure tung oil.

 History

 The word "tung" is etymologically derived from the Chinese 桐 tóng.
 The tung oil tree originates in southern China and was cultivated there for tung oil, but the date of cultivation remains unknown.
 The earliest references for Chinese use of tung oil are in the writings of Confucius (551–479 BCE) around 500 to 479 BC.

-During the Song dynasty (960–1279), tung oil was used for waterproofing on ships.
+During the Song dynasty (960–1279), tung oil and mixtures containing it was used for waterproofing on ships.
+Marco Polo wrote in the 13th century "The Chinese take some lime and chopped hemp, and these they knead together with a certain wood oil; and when the three are thoroughly amalgamated they hold like any glue, and with this mixture they paint their ships".
+This putty, known as Tung putty (桐油灰, lit. "tung oil ash") is a pounded mixture of lime or calcined oyster shells, raw tung oil, and coir or hemp, which is still commonly used to seal the seams of traditional wooden boats and various waterproofing or caulking tasks in building construction, from sealing plumbing joints to roofs seams.